radiocosmology/alpenhorn/demo/demo-script.md

 ## Initialising the database

-Now we need to use some `alpenhorn` commands to create the Data Index (the alpenhorn database) and the storage infrastructure in it.
-The data index must exist before we can start the first alpenhorn container.
+Now we need to use some `alpenhorn` commands to create the Data Index (the alpenhorn database) and the define the start of our storage infrastructure in it.
+The data index must exist before we can start the first alpenhorn daemon.

 To create the data index we'll need access to the database.
 We'll do that by creating a temporary container running the image from the first alpenhorn node (`alpen1`):